Skip to content

 Users Receiving Payments

-Acme Company pays out independent contractors for services performed.
-Independent contractor Mary earned $40,000 over the course of the year.
+Acme Company, a Dwolla Client, pays out independent contractors utilizing the Dwolla network.
+Independent contractor Mary earned $40,000 from 215 transactions over the course of the year.
 Mary would receive a Form 1099-K directly from Dwolla.
 Acme Company would not receive a Form 1099-K for the payments it sent to Mary.

 Users Sending Payments